mephistobooks/fsfifo/ReadMe.md

 => 4
 ```

+### size
 Here, FSFIFO#size means the number of elements and FSFIFO#fifosize means the size of FIFO.
+You can also change the size of FIFO by FSFIFO#resize.

+### operation

 And you can push objects like this: